pmitros/cpsd-lottery/docs/schools/morse.md

 There are the [Morse Afterschool](http://www.cambridgema.gov/DHSP/programsforkidsandyouth/Afterschool/morsek1afterschool.aspx) and [the Community Schools](http://www.cambridgema.gov/DHSP/programsforkidsandyouth/communityschools/morsecommunityschool).
 Both are highly regarded.
 There are good options offered: homework help, wrapup time, playing games, things like chess, architecture, etc.

-*Editor's note: If you plan on making use of the afterschool program, we recommend looking through the Community Schools brochures for your final lottery choices.*

 Math Olympiad is an extracurricular activity that I believe is organized and run by Morse math coaches and teachers but utilizes parent help too.
 They meet at least once a week in the library before school.

+*Editor's note: If you plan on making use of the afterschool program, we recommend looking through the Community Schools brochures for your final lottery choices.*

 ### How is conflict resolved if there is bullying or harassment?

 Morse uses a system called [PBIS](https://www.pbis.org/) or Positive Behavior Intervention and Supports.
-The system seems to work well -- I haven't heard of bullying as an issue at Morse and kids overall are very polite and well behaved.
+The system seems to work well -- haven't heard of bullying as an issue at Morse and kids overall are very polite and well behaved.
 Older kids always hold doors, etc.

 ### How diverse is the school staff?